dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

 .. note::

-    1. AWS AGC requires a special JSON file to passed as the test parameter file for workflows using the format
+    1. AWS AGC requires a special JSON file to be passed as the test parameter file for workflows using the format

         .. code:: text